-The ACI Library and Media Resource Center contains in excess of 600 culinary and reference materials.
+The ACI Library and Media Resource Center contains in excess of 1700 culinary and reference materials.
 Additionally, hundreds of current and past culinary related magazines and periodicals are available to students.
-There are also ten high-speed computer Internet stations available for research.
-Library hours are from 8:00 a.m. until 6:00 p.m, Monday-Thursday, 8:00 a.m. until 5:00 p.m, Friday.
+Laptop computers are available and can be checked out for in-house research.
+Library hours are from 8:00 a.m. until 6:00 p.m.
+Monday through Thursday, and 8:00 a.m. until 4:00 p.m on Friday.